ArthurPinhas/dockerCompose/README.md

 The Homepage service deploys the latest image from `ghcr.io/gethomepage/homepage`.
 It sets up environment variables, ports, and volumes for configuration and data persistence.
 It is also labeled to enable automatic updates using Watchtower.

+### hbbs and hbbr

+The HBBs and HBBR services deploy the latest RustDesk Server Docker image from `rustdesk/rustdesk-server`.
+They each have their respective configurations for command, volumes, network mode, and restart policy.

+### portainer

+The Portainer service deploys the latest Portainer Community Edition Docker image from `portainer/portainer-ce`.
+It exposes port 9443 on the host and mounts volumes for data persistence.
+It restarts automatically unless stopped.

 ## Usage

 1. Clone or download this repository to your local machine.